emlite/emlite-cpp/README.md

 To quickly try out emlite in the browser, create an index.html file:
 (Note this is not the recommended way to deploy.
 You should install the required dependencies via npm and use a bundler like webpack to handle bundling, minifying, tree-shaking ...etc).

+- Using wasi (wasi-libc, wasi-sysroot, wasi-sdk or emscripten):
 ```html
 <!DOCTYPE html>
 <html lang="en">